 Students may take approved graduate-level courses from other universities in Ontario.
 They will need to complete the Ontario Visiting Graduate Student (OVGS) Agreement.
-This agreement form can be found on the SGS website (www.sgs.utoronto.ca) within the Exchanges & Agreements section, or at the end of the Manual (Appendix 4).
+This agreement form can be found on the SGS website within the Exchanges & Agreements section.

 If you are considering taking a course at the graduate level outside Ontario, you will require permission to do so from the PhD Director and from the host University.
 Please see the FIFSW Registrar for further information.